HewlettPackard/LSGI/README.md

 Large Scale Graph inference

-We construct an iterative graph processing engine exploiting The Machine’s Fabric-attached-memory as a communication medium, and demonstrate near-linear scalability and a 162 speed-up over today’s state of the art graph processing system on a Dragonhawk and a projected 85 speed up on the Machine Fabric Testbed (MFT).
+We construct an iterative graph processing engine exploiting The Machine’s Fabric-attached-memory as a communication medium, and demonstrate near-linear scalability and a 162 speed-up over today’s state of the art graph processing system on a SuperdomeX and a projected 85 speed up on the Machine Fabric Testbed (MFT).

 The engine takes a graph and associated metadata as input and performs the following computation.
 Each vertex is